 Traditional network firewalls often fail to prevent the propagation of malicious code on networks, or malicious actors from exfiltrating data from networks, as they only control which ports or protocols can be used between different network segments.
 Many forms of malicious code are designed specifically to take advantage of this by using common protocols, such as Hypertext Transfer Protocol, Hypertext Transfer Protocol Secure, Simple Mail Transfer Protocol or Domain Name System.
 Software firewalls are more effective than traditional network firewalls as they can control which applications and services can communicate to and from workstations and servers.
-As such, a software firewall should be implemented on workstations and services.
+As such, a software firewall should be implemented on workstations and servers to restrict inbound and outbound network connections to an organisation-approved set of applications and services.

-Control: ISM-1416; Revision: 3; Updated: Mar-22; Applicability: All; Essential Eight: N/A A software firewall is implemented on workstations and servers to restrict inbound and outbound network connections to an organisation-approved set of applications and services.
+Control: ISM-1416; Revision: 3; Updated: Mar-22; Applicability: All; Essential Eight: N/A

+A software firewall is implemented on workstations and servers to restrict inbound and outbound network connections to an organisation-approved set of applications and services.